spenserblack/from-ascii/README.md

 Contributions are welcome for adding opacity values for more characters.

-The generated image by default has a black background, with the assumption that the ASCII art is intended to be rendered on a dark-themed terminal.
-This is configurable via the CLI.

 Pixels can be assigned colors using ANSI escape codes (e.g.
 `"\033[31mRed text\033[0m"`).
+When the color isn't specified, it defaults to white text on a black background, with the assumption that it's the intended way to view the ASCII art.
+The default foreground and background are configurable via the CLI.

 Since each character in the ASCII art is treated like a pixel, and ASCII characters are typically taller than they are wide, the image may appear "squashed" vertically.
 Rather